SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Attributes.rst

 but it can't override the compiler-synthesized ``get`` or ``set`` blocks.

-If the wrapper defines an ``init()`` initializer, the wrapped property can be defined without providing an initial wrapped value, implicitly using ``init()`` to set it.
+If the wrapper defines an ``init()`` initializer, you can define a wrapped property without providing its initial wrapped value, implicitly using ``init()`` to set it.
-If the wrapper defines an initializer with a parameter labeled ``wrappedValue``, the wrapped property can use assignment to set its initial wrapped value --- the expression on the right-hand side of the assignment is understood as the argument to be passed to the ``wrappedValue`` parameter.
+If the wrapper defines an initializer with a parameter labeled ``wrappedValue``, you can use assignment to set the initial wrapped value --- the expression on the right-hand side of the assignment is understood as the argument to be passed to the ``wrappedValue`` parameter.
 If the wrapper defines other initializers,